redgush/flycatcher/README.md

 | `flycatcher` | `flycatcher` | The command line tool for utilizing Flycatcher source. |
 | `lexer` | `flycatcher-lexer` | A lexical analyzer that can take an input string and iterate through it, providing the different tokens that were found in the input string. |
 | `parser` | `flycatcher-parser` | Flycatcher's parser, takes tokens from the `lexer` crate and converts them into an AST tree. |

+## Progress
+- Lexer, finished, stable, more features may be added.
+- Parser, in progress, unstable